sulebalaban/AdventureWorks2022/README.md

 Restore the database:

+Open Azure Data Studio.

-Open SQL Server Management Studio (SSMS).
+Connect to your SQL Server instance.

-Right-click on Databases in Object Explorer and select Restore Database.
+Right-click on Databases in the Server Explorer and select Restore.

 Choose the AdventureWorks2022.bak file and complete the restoration process.